 While it is true that debt that existed before your marriage typically remains separate after the marriage, problems often arise as the resources shift around.
 Paying off your spouse’s student loans with an equity line or a loan from your retirement may make perfect financial sense at the time, it can cause your finances to suffer greatly and you’ll be left feeling cheated.
 And in the event that debts taken out during the marriage aren’t paid during the marriage, debtors may seek payment from you, even if the debts were taken out by the other person, in their name.

 Clarifying the existence, nature, and future responsibilities of debt in a premarital agreement is a great way to protect yourself.

 Yes, it’s common to include pets in your prenuptial agreement, especially if the pets are expensive.
 Doing this can ensure that if the marriage ends in divorce, any pets or animals you own with your spouse are given to the rightful owner.
 Although people rarely fight it out in court over their pets, some do use pet ownership as a bargaining chip in divorce proceedings (e.g. give me X or I’m taking the dog.)

 9. Your Future Spouse is Strong-Willed

-It’s easy to fall in love with a strong-willed person, but it can very hard to fight with them.
+It’s easy to fall in love with a strong-willed person, but it can be very hard to fight with them.

-If your soon to be spouse is stubborn, vengeful, or difficult, you should strongly consider handling these touchy financial issues in a prenuptial agreement.
+If your soon-to-be spouse is stubborn, vengeful, or difficult, you should strongly consider handling these touchy financial issues in a prenuptial agreement.
 Be honest with yourself and consider how your new love has treated exes in previous relationships or marriages.

 If you can see yourself spending your married years trying to avoid your beloved’s bad side, you know you will have a difficult time in the event of a divorce.
 Trust your instincts and have a premarital agreement drafted.